pythonhacker/varuh/README.md

 ## Turn on visible passwords

 To turn on visible passwords, modify the configuration setting (see below) or use the `-s` flag.

+## Copy password to clipboard

+To copy a password to clipboard, use the `-c` or `--copy` flag.
+This works *only if* the result for a listing is single.
+For example this will work when listing an entry by id or when a search results in a single hit.
+It *will not work* when listing all entries or when a search results in multiple hits.

+This is useful to copy the password to a password input field in the browser for example.

 ## See current active database path